 Her interest is to contribute to the integral development of children by becoming a guide that provides an appropriate working environment for the children.
 By taking care of the specific classroom materials, helping them when they need it, and encouraging their all efforts, she aspires to assist in the development of the children's cognitive skills within an atmosphere of joy, respect, and community.
 After a year of enriched experience at Castle Island, Luisa can affirm that each child will be able to choose freely through the work they have completed.
 Luisa believes that this promotes respect and potentates for their abilities, allowing them to develop their own learning and cognitive skills.

-Carlos is completing a BA in Early Childhood Education with an emphasis in Special Education at the College of St. Rose (2019).
-After two year working as an intern at Castle Island, Carlos joined the staff working in several positions.
-Carlos, a native of El Salvador, grew up a bilingual household in Long Island and is a certified English/Spanish translator (2018).
-Carlos has experience working with foster children in a group home setting.
-Carlos enjoys running and playing soccer; he plays and assists with the St. Rose College soccer team.
+Carlos holds a BA in Early Childhood Education with an emphasis in Special Education at the College of St. Rose (2019).
+Carlos began working at Castle Island in 2016 working in several positions as an intern.
+A native of El Salvador, he grew up a bilingual household on Long Island and is a certified English/Spanish translator (2018).
+Carlos has several years experience working with foster children in a group home setting and enjoys running and playing soccer; he plays and assists with the St. Rose College men's soccer team.

 Kim Kauffman – Creative Visual Arts Guide